The latest numbers on COVID-19 in Canada for Sunday, Jan. 10, 2021

 _ British Columbia: 56,632 confirmed cases (7,439 active, 48,205 resolved, 988 deaths).

-There were zero new cases Saturday from 4,605 completed tests, for a positivity rate of 0.0 per cent.
+There were zero new cases Sunday.
 The rate of active cases is 146.69 per 100,000 people.
-Over the past seven days, there have been a total of 3,470 new cases.
-The seven-day rolling average of new cases is 496.
+Over the past seven days, there have been a total of 2,970 new cases.
+The seven-day rolling average of new cases is 424.

 There have been 993,289 tests completed.